pintub/dataStructure-algo/SlidingWindow.md

           return maxSum;
         }
     </pre>
   - Variable window Problem: Mostly 2 if-else "states" based on ifWindowValid-Condition. i.e. One for valid window, other for invalid window.
-Most of the cases "ifWindowValid-Condition"(Example counter variable state, which depends on charVsCountMap) depends on rightPointer-character, compute the validity before If-Clause itself.
+Most of the cases "ifWindowValid-Condition"(Example counter variable state, which depends on charVsCountMap "memo", which depends on rightPointer-character), compute memo and validity-condition before If-Clause itself.
 Check below algo.
   <pre>
         public static long question() {
           //TWO Pointers